Priesemann-Group/mrestimator/docs/rst/gettingstarted.rst

     plt.show()
 ..

+The returned :class:`CoefficientResult` is a :obj:`~collections.namedtuple`
+containing most
-The returned :py:data:`CoefficientResult` is `namedtuple` containing most interesting results on the top level.
+interesting results on the top level.
 You can directly use it to start the fitting routine to find the branching parameter: